buggerjs/bugger-v8-client/PROTOCOL.md

 > In the response the property running will always be true as the VM will be running after executing the continue command.
 > If a single step action is requested the VM will respond with a break event after running the step.

-*Warning:* There's some magic going on in the v8 debugger where the non-presence of `arguments` is not the same as an empty arguments object.
+*Warning:* Sometimes the non-presence of `arguments` is not the same as an empty arguments object.
 Also even though it looks like the handler for `continue` doesn't do anything when no arguments are passed in, the fact that it is setting `response.running` to true will magically resume